 I am a 4th year graduate student at the University of Washington, advised by Dieter Fox and Ali Farhadi.
 Previously, I graduated from Washington University in St. Louis, where I worked as an undergraduate researcher with Robert Pless.

-I am currently organizing a seminar on using deep learning in practice.
-In it, we discuss how to apply modern techniques to solve real research problems.
-We explore the effectiveness of methods.
-More information, as well as slides and videos are posted on the seminar website.
+I previously organized a seminar on using deep learning in practice.
+In it, we discussed how to apply modern techniques to solve real research problems.
+We also explored the effectiveness of various methods.
+More information, as well as slides, videos, and code are posted on the seminar website.